General exam information

 Materials prohibited from being brought into examinations include:

-- bags (these may be left in designated area, however students should note that there will not be any security monitoring provided in these areas)
+- bags (these may be left in the designated area, however students should note that there will not be any security monitoring provided in these areas)

 - pencil cases